 Black-headed Grosbeak • Male: Heavy dark bill, black eyes, and face, orange chest (Pheucticus melanocephalus) and collar, yellow belly.
 White streaks on the black back with white wing bars • Female: Largely brown with buffy streaking on sides of breast, head patterned with light stripes and dark ear patch.
-Lighter bill than male • Breeds in Oregon, arriving in early May Dark-Eyed Junco • Very light bill, dark eyes, black hood, brown back, and (Junco hyemalis) sides, light belly • White outer tail feathers flash conspicuously in flight • Female is a paler version of the male Song Sparrow • A dark bird that is mostly brown and gray with coarse (Melospiza melodia) streaks on back
+Lighter bill than male • Breeds in Oregon, arriving in early May Dark-Eyed Junco • Very light bill, dark eyes, black hood, brown back, and (Junco hyemalis) sides, light belly • White outer tail feathers flash conspicuously in flight • Female is a paler version of the male Song Sparrow • A dark bird that is mostly brown and gray with coarse (Melospiza melodia) streaks on back • Streaks on chest usually converge in a central spot rounded and pumped in flight

+• Head also has gray and brown markings

+• Common and widespread

-- Streaks on chest usually converge in a central spot - Head also has gray and brown markings - White throat, rufous tinged wings, and tail which is rounded and pumped in flight - Common and widespread
+• White throat, rufous tinged wings, and tail which is